GSA/digitalgov.gov/content/topics/diversity-equity-and-inclusion/_index.md

   - title: "An introduction to self-description"
     summary: "Understand how and why to use self-descriptions when introducing yourself during events and presentations."
     href: "https://digital.gov/resources/introduction-to-self-description/"
-  - title: "Diversity, equity, and inclusion resources from the Office of Personnel Management (OPM)"
+  - title: "Diversity, equity, and inclusion resources from the Office of Personnel Management"
-    summary: "Strategies and actions for agency teams to meet their diversity, equity, and inclusion goals."
+    summary: "Explore strategies and actions for agencies to meet their diversity, equity, and inclusion goals."
     href: "https://www.opm.gov/services-for-agencies/diversity-equity-inclusion-and-accessibility/"
 ---